Cranford, New Jersey: Women in elected office

 Through 2022, a total of 12 women have been elected to the Cranford Township Committee, and four women have served as Mayor of Cranford.
 Barbara Brande was the first woman elected to the Township Committee and the first woman mayor of the township.
 Mayor Brande was elected to the Township Committee in 1974 and reelected in 1977, serving a total of six years.
 She was Mayor of Cranford in 1977.
 Carolyn Vollero, who served the longest length of time for a woman on the Township Committee—nine years—was Cranford's second female Mayor in 1994.
 Barbara Bilger, the township's third female mayor in 2002 and 2004, was also the first woman to serve two terms as the township's mayor.
 Mayor Bilger is the first Republican woman to serve as a township commissioner and as mayor.

-Union County Freeholder Bette Jane Kowalski is a Cranford resident and the first woman from Cranford to be elected to the Union County Board of Chosen Freeholders.
-Freeholder Kowalski was an unsuccessful candidate for Cranford Township Committee in 1999 and served as Union County Freeholder Chairwoman in 2007 and 2019.
+Cranford resident Bette Jane Kowalski, the first woman from Cranford to be elected to the Union County Board of Chosen Freeholders (since renamed as the Board of County Commissioners), retired from office at the end of 2025, after serving seven consecutive three-year terms.